Olivia Gude: The power of public art to transform communities

 Can public art really benefit the public?
 Can it create engaging and meaningful places for visitors and residents?
 Can intergenerational arts projects form new communities of understanding, interest, respect and affection?

-“Absolutely,” says Olivia Gude, who teaches art education at the School for the Art Institute of Chicago and the next speaker in the Tomorrow Plan Speaker Series.
-She will discuss how public art projects can create vibrant public spaces and transform community life for all ages.
+“Absolutely,” says Olivia Gude, who teaches art education at the School for the Art Institute of Chicago and spoke in Des Moines on June 21 as part of the Tomorrow Plan Speaker Series.
+She discussed how public art projects can create vibrant public spaces and transform community life for all ages.

 An artist herself, Gude (pronounced GOO-dee) has created more than 50 mural and mosaic projects nationwide.
 She is the founding director of the Spiral Workshop, a curriculum-research project that provides art classes for urban teens, and she has spoken throughout the United States, Canada, Korea and Singapore about the transformative power of community art.